KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: Annotation Guide

 Additionally, in this example, the annotations are sourced from the header rather than the signature box because Merrill Lynch, Pierce, Fenner \& Smith Incorporated is absent from the signature box, and for other companies, only their primary role (Lender) is mentioned there.

-\paragraph{Smallest Document} One of the extracted credit agreements has only 2 organizations involved, and their roles are mentioned neither in the signature box nor in the header (Figure \ref{fig:Small_Agreement_sign}).
-Moreover, the role of the lender is not mentioned anywhere in the document, while the role of the borrower is mentioned once (Figure \ref{fig:Small_Agreement_role}).
+\paragraph{Smallest Document} One of the extracted credit agreements involves only 2 organizations, and their roles are mentioned neither in the signature box nor in the header (Figure \ref{fig:Small_Agreement_sign}).
+Moreover, the role of the lender is not mentioned in the document, while the role of the borrower is mentioned once (Figure \ref{fig:Small_Agreement_role}).